 RENT AS A TENANT: You will need to charge rent to your child in an amount which you would charge anyone else for renting a room in your house.
-For example, if the going rate to rent a room in your neighborhood is \$350 per month, then you charge your child \$350 per month.
+For example, if the going rate to rent a room in your neighborhood is \$600 per month, then you charge your child \$600 per month.
 Your child is a separate household living in your household.
-You do not provide free food to your child as he or she is responsible to pay their rent and pay for their food.
+You do not provide free food to your child as he or she is responsible to pay their rent and pay for their food from their SSI monies.